cyberatlas/K8sCheckmate/WeeklyReports/492Report4.md

 #### 28 Feb - 5 Mar
 - All (29 Feb) [3 hours] - Group meeting, discussed future development.
 - Daniel (1 Mar) [3 hours] - Experimented with a new Parsing method.
+- Jacob (4 Mar) [2 hours] - Ran tests with our current version.
+Found it had issues, solved by Sean's next major push.